Towards practical and error-robust quantum position verification: The QPV QPVswap protocol

 \item For each overlap $\beta$, they check if the sample $\hat{p}_\beta \in \mathsf{acc}(\alpha, R_\beta)$.
 If this is the case for all $\beta$, they accept.
 Otherwise, they reject. \end{enumerate} By definition, the honest party will return a sample $\hat{p}^\mathsf{P}_\beta \in \mathsf{acc}_\beta(\alpha, R_\beta)$ with probability $1-\alpha$ and thus the test will accept \textsf{P} with high probability $(1-\alpha)^k = 1 - O(k\alpha)$.
 To optimize the overlap between their distribution and the acceptance regions, the attackers will attempt to respond as close to each $p_\beta$ as possible, with a binomial parameter of $p^\mathsf{AB}_\beta = p_\beta - \Delta_\beta$, defining a vector of differences

-If rounds are run in parallel, attackers could also decide to just respond a deterministic list with some fraction $p^\mathsf{AB}$ of ``0'' answers.
-They could perfectly break the protocol if $p^\mathsf{AB} \in \bigcap_\beta \mathsf{acc}_\beta(\alpha, R_\beta)$.
+If rounds are run in parallel, attackers could also decide to just respond a deterministic list with some fraction $\hat{p}^\mathsf{AB}$ of ``0'' answers.
+They could perfectly break the protocol if $\hat{p}^\mathsf{AB} \in \bigcap_\beta \mathsf{acc}_\beta(\alpha, R_\beta)$.
 This, however, we can always prevent by choosing the $R_\beta$'s large enough so that the acceptance regions for different overlaps get disjoint.
-For attackers responding binomially we need to evaluate
+Thus we need to evaluate

-Now there are several cases to consider: \begin{enumerate} \item[(1)]$\mathbf{\lVert \Delta \rVert_1 = 0.}$ Then $\Delta_\beta = 0$ for all $\beta$ and the attackers respond with the identical distribution as \textsf{P}, therefore $\Prob(\mathsf{acc} | \mathsf{attack}) = (1-\alpha)^k = 1 - O(k\alpha)$. \item[(2)] $\mathbf{p_{\boldsymbol{\beta}} \neq 1 \textbf{ and } p^\mathsf{AB}_{\boldsymbol{\beta}} = 1}.$ Then $\Prob(\mathsf{acc} | \mathsf{attack}) =0$ as the $(1-\alpha)$-quantile around $p_\beta$ will exclude the value 1 (for sufficiently large $R_\beta$). \item[(3)] $\mathbf{p_{\boldsymbol{\beta}} = 1 \textbf{ and } p^\mathsf{AB}_{\boldsymbol{\beta}} \neq 1}.$ Then $\Prob(\mathsf{acc}_\beta | \mathsf{attack}) = \left(p^\mathsf{AB}_\beta \right)^{R_\beta} = O\left(2^{-R_\beta}\right).$ \item[(4)] $\mathbf{\lVert \Delta \rVert_1 \neq 0 \textbf{ and } p_{\boldsymbol{\beta}}, p^\mathsf{AB}_{\boldsymbol{\beta}} \in \big[\frac{1}{2}, 1\big).}$ Then there exists a $\beta \in \{ \beta_1, \dots, \beta_k \}$ such that $\Delta_\beta \neq 0$.
+Now there are several cases to consider: \begin{enumerate} \item[(1)]$\mathbf{\lVert \Delta \rVert_1 = 0.}$ Then $\Delta_\beta = 0$ for all $\beta$ and the attackers respond with the identical distribution as \textsf{P}, therefore $\Prob(\mathsf{acc} | \mathsf{attack}) = (1-\alpha)^k = 1 - O(k\alpha)$. \item[(2)] $\mathbf{p_{\boldsymbol{\beta}} \neq 1 \textbf{ and } \hat{p}^\mathsf{AB}_{\boldsymbol{\beta}} = 1}.$ Then $\Prob(\mathsf{acc} | \mathsf{attack}) =0$ as the $(1-\alpha)$-quantile around $p_\beta$ will exclude the value 1 (for sufficiently large $R_\beta$). \item[(3)] $\mathbf{p_{\boldsymbol{\beta}} = 1 \textbf{ and } \hat{p}^\mathsf{AB}_{\boldsymbol{\beta}} \neq 1}.$ Then $\Prob(\mathsf{acc}_\beta | \mathsf{attack}) = \left(p^\mathsf{AB}_\beta \right)^{R_\beta} = O\left(2^{-R_\beta}\right).$ \item[(4)] $\mathbf{\lVert \Delta \rVert_1 \neq 0 \textbf{ and } p_{\boldsymbol{\beta}}, \hat{p}^\mathsf{AB}_{\boldsymbol{\beta}} \in \big[\frac{1}{2}, 1\big).}$ Then there exists a $\beta \in \{ \beta_1, \dots, \beta_k \}$ such that $\Delta_\beta \neq 0$.
 By using the Gaussian approximation for the binomial distributions (which we may apply as we can always make the number of rounds sufficiently large), one can show (cf. appendix \ref{AppendixExpSuppr}) that